vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key1: a141cd669f

 *** =instructions1
 Get the rounded average budget and average box office earnings for films since 1990, but only if the average budget was greater than $60M in that year.
-Order by release year, in descending order.
 *** =solution1
 ```{sql}
 SELECT release_year, ROUND(AVG(budget)) AS avg_budget, ROUND(AVG(gross)) AS avg_box_office